 X-Men: First Class (2011)

-Actor Lucas Till was cast as "Havok" in the Matthew Vaughn directed film, which was released in June 2011.
+Actor Lucas Till was cast as "Havok" in the Matthew Vaughn directed film, X-Men: First Class, which was released in June 2011.

 Havok was recruited by Magneto and Professor Xavier whilst he was doing time in a jail, presumably because he had hurt someone, it is notable that he actually asked to be put into solitary confinement.
 At first he had no control over his powers what so ever, but after training with Professor Xavier he gradually began to master them.
 Not to mention Beast, in the movie, also invented his signature chest plate which keeps his powers in check.
 Whilst training, his powers could even start to destroy a bunker that was supposed to be able to withstand the force of a nuclear war.
 When the X-Men travel to Cuba in order to stop a war between The United States and The Soviet Union, and their jet crash landed onto a beach (alongside The Hellfire Club's submarine) Havok was depicted to fight Azazel at first, where he was teleported to a Russian ship and was eventually saved by Banshee from Russian soldiers.
 Here, his chest plate was broken, but despite this he still kept himself in control of his powers, as he was able to help Banshee defeat Angel Salvadore.

-It should be noted that there has been no indication that he is the younger brother of Cyclops.
+It should be noted that there has been no indication that he is the younger brother of Cyclops, though Bryan Singer has confirmed the two are still related in some manner.